 Planar Calibration

-Convert pixel displacements to physical units (mm, m/s) using calibration targets.
-PIVTools supports four planar calibration methods to match your experimental setup and accuracy requirements.
+Convert pixel displacements to physical velocity units (m/s).
+Four methods available depending on your optical setup and accuracy requirements.

 Overview